Rent Collection

 Prorate is a vernacularized version of the Latin term “pro rata.”
 In both instances, it refers to reducing something proportionally, typically based on usage.
 In the context of a rental property, it means that a tenant is charged a rental amount based on the days of the month they occupy a property.

 Here’s an example that may help clarify: If a tenant pays rent monthly on the first of the month, they are paying for the next thirty (or so) days of occupancy.
 However, if, for whatever reason, they don’t move into the property until the 16th of the month, they would be paying for 15 days they did not live there.
-In an effort to be fair to the tenant, many landlords will reduce the amount due for the tenant’s first month of occupancy.
+In an effort to be fair to the tenant, many landlords will reduce the amount due for the tenant’s first month of occupancy (some tenants may request prorated rent as well).
 In this case, because the tenant is living there 15 out of 30 days (or half the month), the landlord would likely charge them half the rent.
 This is the prorated rent amount.
+The tenant will pay prorated rent instead of the full amount for the entire month.

 Methods for Calculating Prorated Rent